top of page

 How to Test Your Sweat Rate

-In this post, I'll teach you how to test your sweat rate (the amount of fluid you lose per hour during exercise) using a home scale.
+In this post, I'll teach you how to test your sweat rate (the amount of fluid you lose per hour during exercise) using a home scale so you can personalize your hydration plan for training and competition.

 How to test your sweat rate using a home scale